 5. Advanced: Host Your Own Signup Form – Using API.

-Just check out your hosted ‘MailChimp form’ for form action, user ID, list ID, and input name elements from the page source.
+Just check out your hosted ‘Mailchimp form’ for form action, user ID, list ID, and input name elements from the page source.
 Merge these details in the form hosted on the website and you’re all set!

-The advantage of using this method over other signup form design options is that it allows you to select whether you want to have ‘single opt-in’ or ‘double opt-in’ for your subscribers who fill up this sign up form.
-With the conventional method, MailChimp, by default, will apply double opt-in which might reduce the lead conversion up to certain extent.
-This method helps you decide whether you want single or double opt-in.
+The advantage of using this method over other Mailchimp signup form design options is that it allows you to select whether you want to have ‘single opt-in’ or ‘double opt-in’ for your subscribers who fill up this sign up form.
+With the conventional method, Mailchimp, by default, will apply double opt-in which might reduce the lead conversion up to certain extent.
+This method helps you decide whether you want a single or double opt-in.

 How to Get Embedded Form Code?